 Vandalism is all the more frustrating for drivers because someone has done it deliberately, and you can feel powerless to stop mindless violence.

-There are many kinds of vandalism that can be inflicted upon a taxi.
-Some of the most common are:
+There are many kinds of vandalism that can be inflicted upon a taxi, here are the most common problems taxi drivers face:

 Having your car ‘keyed’ – this is where a vandal takes a car key, or a similarly sharp object, and drags it along the car, damaging the paintwork.
 The scale of the damage depends on when the vandal stops.